ggordham/ora-presentations/perflab-ECOE/README.md

 ## Lab Setup
-Run script lab-setup.sql as a user in the database with DBA rights (E.G. SYS or SYSTEM)
+Run script lab-setup.sql as a user in the database with DBA rights (E.G. SYS or SYSTEM) (replace mypdb with the name of your pdb)

 ```bash
 cd perflab-ECOE